-Bad recruiting habits you don't even know you're doing
+Bad recruiting habits you don't know you're doing

 Bad habits can really hurt recruiters.
 But what if you don’t even know you’re doing them?